La Mimouna, a Moroccan Celebration of Jewish-Muslim Conviviality

 Arlington Street Circle of Caring

-Are you battling illness, caring for someone who is ill, or in the process of losing someone you love?
-Or have you already lost them, and are you trying to cope with the heartbreak and anger that accompany loss and grief?
-Learn more.
+Are you battling illness, caring for someone who is ill, struggling with isolation, or in the process of losing someone you love?
+Have you already lost someone and are trying to cope with the heartbreak and anger that accompany loss and grief?
+If you are currently struggling, or have experienced this or any other type of life crisis and would like to share how you made it through and be in a place of quiet listening and support, then please join the Circle of Caring.
+Find out more.

 Coffee Hour and Lunch